UdoKifferbrehl/cdrtfe/import/imaginglib_mini/readme_imaginglib.txt

 download page.
 Extract the files into this folder (import\imaginglib_mini).

 By default cdrtfe is compiled with the Vampyre Imaging Library.
-You can change this by editing directives.pas, see {$DEFINE UseImagingLib}.
+You can change this by editing directives.inc, see {$DEFINE UseImagingLib}.